 - The differences between CBG vs. CBD

 - The unique challenges posed by working with CBG

-Cannabigerolic Acid is also the precursor to CBD by way of CBDa Synthase; a process in which CBGa transforms into both CBDa and hydrogen peroxide.
-It’s believed that this synthase step may help contribute to the hemp plant’s own self-defense system.
-CBDa can then become CBD through the same decarboxylation process described above.
+Cannabigerolic Acid is also the precursor to CBD by way of CBGa Synthase; a process in which CBGa transforms into both CBDa and hydrogen peroxide.
+Some believe that this synthase step may help the hemp plant’s self-defense system.
+CBDa becomes CBD through the same decarboxylation process described above.

 Unlike CBD studies, which are increasingly common, CBG research is relatively new and in pre-clinical stages.
-That said, early the benefits of CBG are being studied in animals and there are some promising signs:
+That said, CBG is showing promising results in some animal studies.

 - Like CBD, CBG is believed to have anti-inflammatory properties.